jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 category:
 ---

 Network models have become a popular way to abstract complex systems and gain insights into relational patterns among observed variables in almost any area of science.
-The majority of these applications focus on analyzing the structure of the network.
+The majority of these applications focuses on analyzing the structure of the network.
 However, if the network is not directly observed (Alice and Bob are friends) but *estimated* from data (there is a relation between smoking and cancer), we can analyze - in addition to the network structure - the predictability of the nodes in the network.
 That is, we would like to know: how well can an arbitrarily picked node in the network predicted by all remaining nodes in the network?

 Predictability interesting for several reasons:

-- it gives us an idea of how practically relevant edges are: if node A is connected to many other nodes but these only explain, let's say, 1% of its variance, how interesting are these edges connecting A to other nodes?
+1. it gives us an idea of how *practically relevant* edges are: if node A is connected to many other nodes but these only explain, let's say, 1% of its variance, how interesting are these edges connecting A to other nodes?
-- we get an indication of where we should intervene in a network if we would like to achieve a change in a certain set of node and let's us estimate how efficient an intervention will be
+2. we get an indication of how to design an *intervention* in order to achieve a change in a certain set of nodes and we can estimate how efficient the intervention will be
-- it tells us to which extent different parts of the network are self-determined or determined by other factors that are not included in the network
+3. it tells us to which extent different parts of the network are *self-determined* or determined by other factors that are not included in the network

-In this blogpost, we use the R-package [mgm](https://cran.r-project.org/web/packages/mgm/index.html) to estimate a network model and compute node wise predictability measures for a [dataset]((http://cpx.sagepub.com/content/3/6/836.short)) on [Post Traumatic Stress Disorder (PTSD)](https://en.wikipedia.org/wiki/Posttraumatic_stress_disorder) symptoms of [Chinese earthquake victims](https://en.wikipedia.org/wiki/2008_Sichuan_earthquake).
-We visualize the network model and predictability using the [qgraph package](https://cran.r-project.org/web/packages/qgraph/index.html) and discuss how the combination of network model and node wise predictability can be used to design effective interventions on the symptom network.
+In this blogpost, we use the R-package [mgm](https://cran.r-project.org/web/packages/mgm/index.html) to estimate a network model and compute node wise predictability measures for a [dataset](http://cpx.sagepub.com/content/3/6/836.short) on [Post Traumatic Stress Disorder (PTSD)](https://en.wikipedia.org/wiki/Posttraumatic_stress_disorder) symptoms of [Chinese earthquake victims](https://en.wikipedia.org/wiki/2008_Sichuan_earthquake).
+We visualize the network model and predictability using [the qgraph package](https://cran.r-project.org/web/packages/qgraph/index.html) and discuss how the combination of network model and node wise predictability can be used to design effective interventions on the symptom network.

 Load Data
 ------

-We load the data which the authors made freely available:
+We load the data which the authors made freely available (thank you,[ McNally et al.](http://cpx.sagepub.com/content/3/6/836.short)!):

 {% highlight r %}
 data <- read.csv('http://psychosystems.org/wp-content/uploads/2014/10/Wenchuan.csv')
+data <- na.omit(data)
+p <- ncol(data)
 dim(data)
+[1] 344  17
 {% endhighlight %}

 The datasets contains complete responses to 17 PTSD symptoms of 344 individuals.
 The answer categories for the intensity of symptoms ranges from 1 'not at all' to 5 'extremely'.